 On further viewings, however, this scene in particular is strikingly odd.
 The young men are initially quiet and static.
 The central figure (Mohammed Asi) looks directly into the camera for several moments before raising his arm, at which point the group instantly becomes animated and starts moaning in unison.

 Asi begins to stagger and lurch; the boy in the black vest suddenly pitches onto his side, briefly looking up again in the same direction as the others before ultimately slumping onto his front; the boy in red (Anas Said Ali) raises his head and peers quizzically around, while the boy in the white shirt rises effortlessly to his feet before pulling up a chair.
 As the camera pulls back a boy in a yellow ‘Super-9’ t-shirt (Lutfi Arsi) rises from an odd sprawling position, flailing his head and torso and rolling his eyes as a team of medics sweeps in.
-The medic to the right of screen immediately begins attending to Said Ali’s foot, without examining it.
+The medic to the right of screen immediately begins attending to Said Ali’s foot, without examining it, while Asi, apparently distracted from his distress, looms over and gazes at the procedure.
 Some images from the sequence are reproduced below.

 This scene and other questionable aspects of this brief report prompted my first letter to the BBC on 4 October 2013.

 Comparing the 29 August and 30 September reports a discrepancy in the soundtrack was apparent.
 In the first, Dr Rola Hallam (her face covered by a mask) had referred to “napalm”, in the second she said “chemical weapon”.
-I commented on this in the PS to my letter.
+I commented on this in the postscript to my letter.
 The audio editing was subsequently discussed by former UK ambassador and blogger Craig Murray here and here.
-Speculation on this point has since been widespread (see for example here and here; my opinion on the matter is here).
+Speculation on this point has since been widespread (see for example this report by RT – which led to an investigation by Ofcom – and this report by OffGuardian; my opinion on the matter is outlined here).
 My concern remains on the evidence of wider fabrication in the hospital scenes.